Amadou Koufa: Early life and preaching

 Diallo was born around 1961 in Saraféré, Niafunké Cercle, Tombouctou Region, Mali.
 He came from a poor family (a "little noble", a Bary) as the son of an imam who did not have a positive maraboutic lineage.
 Diallo's nickname, Koufa, came as a result of his village.
 As a child, he was known for his singing, and traveled Mopti region with custom songs for clients or to serenade girls.
 He conducted Islamic training in Bankass Cercle for several years, and later the Inner Niger Delta.

 Koufa then became a preacher, preaching in Pakistan and Mauritania.
-In the 1990's, Koufa became close with the Dawah sect of Islam, meeting Iyad Ag Ghaly in the 2000's.
+In the 1990s, Koufa became close with the Dawah sect of Islam, meeting Iyad Ag Ghaly in the 2000s.
 Koufa traveled the Macina Cercle shortly afterward following Ghaly's teachings, and advocated for a revitalization of Islam.
 It was during this time that Koufa joined the Tablighi Jamaat movement and gravitated away from traditional Sufi-Maliki beliefs and into Salafism.

 Koufa called for an Islamic Republic in Mali, and became immensely popular in central Mali.
 Malian anthropologist Boukary Sangaré stated that Koufa and other jihadists in the region "[spoke] of liberation, emancipation and development, which attracted pastoralists and other marabouts.
 Koufa's preaching began a social revolution in central Mali, both against the Malian state and traditional feudalist Fulani community and social structures.

 Koufa's mass popularity and radicalization came at a time when the Malian National Assembly codified the Code on Persons in Family into law on August 3, 2009, which rejected the secularity of marriages and the minimum age of marriage.